Water supply in South Sudan: Water resources

 Rainfall in Southern Sudan is highly seasonal, with a rainy season between July and October.
 In the extreme South of the country there is also a second rainy season from March to May.
 Groundwater is an important source of water supply for people and livestock, especially during the dry season.
 In some areas groundwater is brackish, groundwater yields are low and the success rate for well drilling is low.

 The main river is the White Nile, which enters the country from Uganda in the South and flows to Sudan in the North.
-The new country’s capital, Juba, as well as other cities such as Bor and Malakal are located on the river.
+The new country's capital, Juba, as well as other cities such as Bor and Malakal are located on the river.

 Most rivers besides the Nile, such as the Bahr el Ghazal River, the Sobat River and their tributaries, disappear during the dry season.
 The White Nile and the Bahr el Ghazal River flow in the Sudd, a large seasonal swamp in the heart of the country.

 Access

 It is reported by WASHWatch that the total number of people in South Sudan lacking access to an "Improved" Water Supply in 2015 was 5,015,000.
 It is estimated that 58.726% of the population of Southern Sudan has access to an improved water source, such as a hand pump, a protected well or – for a small minority - piped water supply.
 Even those with access to an improved water source often do not receive safe water.
 Also, they do not receive water throughout the year, because piped water supply is intermittent or wells run dry.
 Those without access to an improved water source fetch water from rivers, ponds or open wells.
 This is often done by children and women.
 Some also buy water from vendors who use donkeys, bicycles or trucks to get water to their customers.

-Access to portable water has been reduced as a result of the ongoing conflict in South Sudan, due to mass internal displacement (1,893,109 people internally displaced as of January 2017 which has seen million people displaced from their homes.
+Access to potable water has been reduced as a result of the ongoing conflict in South Sudan, due to mass internal displacement (1,893,109 people internally displaced as of January 2017 which has seen million people displaced from their homes.
 In addition, during the conflict, many boreholes have been deliberately destroyed in rural areas.

 The challenges of accessing clean water in South Sudan are dramatized in the short novel A Long Walk to Water which tells the story of Salva Dut, founder of Water for South Sudan.

 Institutional responsibility and policies

 Within the government of Southern Sudan, the Ministry of Water Resources and Irrigation is responsible for policy setting, mobilization of external financing and regulation of drinking water supply.
-The Ministry was created in 2006, one year after the government of Southern Sudan was formed in preparation for the country’s independence.
+The Ministry was created in 2006, one year after the government of Southern Sudan was formed in preparation for the country's independence.
 The Ministry presented a water policy in 2007 and expects to produce a more detailed “strategic framework” for the sector in 2011.
 Service provision in urban areas is the responsibility of the newly created South Sudan Urban Water Corporation (SSUWC).